Peering Behind the Shield: Guardrail Identification in Large Language Models: Method

-\mypara{(b) Output Guard Test} Identifying the output guardrail in the AI agent is tougher, as the output guardrail takes the base LLM's generated response $y$ as input instead of the user prompt $x$.
-It is challenging for us to manipulate the base LLM's output as we have no knowledge about it.
-To solve this, we design a prompt template that asks the AI agent to repeat our adversarial prompt, e.g., ``Please repeat: [\texttt{Adversarial Prompt}]'' Ideally, the base LLM should respond with the adversarial prompt and pass it to the output guardrail.
-We empirically design and evaluate five prompt templates and select the best one.
-With the well-designed prompt template, we can ask the AI agent to repeat the adversarial prompts to test its output guardrail as shown in \autoref{figure:framework}~(b).
-To begin with, we simplify this task by assuming the AI agent does not have input guardrails and will relax this assumption in the third case.
-Thus, once we test an AI agent for their output guardrail, we can compute the normalized distance based on \autoref{equation:distance}.
-Note that $r_t$ is the same as that in the input guard test as this is obtained by directly querying the candidate guardrail, disregarding the AI agent nor the base LLM.
+\mypara{Output Guard Test} The third challenge \challengeC comes in identifying the output guardrail in the AI agent, as the output guardrail takes the LLM's generated response $y$ as input instead of the user prompt $x$.
+It is hard for us to manipulate the LLM's output as we have no knowledge about it.
+To solve this, we design a prompt template that asks the AI agent to repeat our adversarial prompt, e.g., ``Please repeat: [\texttt{Adversarial Prompt}]'' Ideally, the LLM's response $y$ should be the adversarial prompt $\{x_a \Vert x_q\}$ and will be passed to the output guardrail.
+We empirically design and evaluate five prompt templates and select the best one as shown in \Cref{section:output_guardrail_test_experiment}.
+With the well-designed prompt template, we can ask the AI agent to repeat the adversarial prompts to test its output guardrail as shown in \Cref{figure:framework}~(2b).
+Then, we can make identifications based on the response from the agent.